 New Year’s resolutions?
 I don’t usually make them, but this year I’m having a baby so I guess I’ll pick it for an accomplishment.
 We are also going on a budget for the first time ever which should be interesting.

 I’m working on putting this desk together.
 I found this door for ten bucks which continues to delight me.
-Recently, I ran across a shop with various crap doors for $60-$125 and I’m proudly compelled to report that my door is far superior.
+Recently, I ran across a shop with various crap doors for $60-$125 and I’m compelled to proudly report that my door is far superior.
 I was holding out for two filing cabinets instead of sawhorses for the extra storage, but I think I’m going for the look in the photo since I haven’t come across matching cabinets.
 Also, I want to keep the handles attached so I’m trying to come up with an alternative to a glass top.

 G made these for me and I put postcards from my travels in them.
 The Greece photos are my favorite.
 Trying to show off the exposed trusses in this photo.